KonstantinaKouts/PowerBI/CookiesReport/README.md

-# My Power BI Portfolio
+# Cookies Project

-This repository showcases various Power BI dashboards and visualizations I've created to demonstrate my skills in data analysis and visualization.
+This project showcases a Power BI dashboard I've created to demonstrate my skills in data analysis and visualization.

 ## Sales Analysis Dashboard
 A Power BI dashboard showcasing sales trends, regional performance, and customer segmentation.